-The Senior Research & Data Analyst (SRDA) provides technical support to research, monitoring and evaluation activities for domestic and international programs implemented by CCP, with direction from higher-level Research & Evaluation Officers (REO).
-The SRDA assists REO with activities along the continuum of research from conception and design to results interpretation, reporting and dissemination.
-S/He also supports the work of research, monitoring and evaluation staff locally-based in CCP country offices, including research consultants and vendors, to implement and monitor research activities.
-Individuals in the SRDA position have advanced education and/or training, and some knowledge and experience in quantitative and qualitative methods including research designs and statistical analysis using analytical software.
-The SRDA will travel internationally to deliver short-term technical assistance, with direction from higher level REO.
+The Sr. Research Data Analyst provides technical support to research, monitoring and evaluation activities for domestic and international programs implemented by CCP, with direction from higher-level R&E staff.
+The Sr. Research Data Analyst assists Research and Evaluation Officers with activities along the continuum of research from conception and design to results interpretation, reporting and dissemination.
+The Sr. Research Data Analyst also supports the work of locally based research, monitoring and evaluation staff in CCP country offices, including research consultants and vendors, to implement and monitor research activities.
+Individuals in the Sr. Research Data Analyst position have advanced education and/or training, and knowledge and experience in quantitative and qualitative methods including research designs and statistical analysis using analytical software.
+The Sr. Research Data Analyst will travel internationally to deliver short-term technical assistance (STTA), with direction from higher-level R&E staff.

 Specific Duties & Responsibilities

 Demonstrates basic knowledge of SBCC theory and models, and applies it to R&E studies w/direction.

 Conducts literature reviews to support R&E designs, and IRB protocols w/Direction Tools Development

 Assists with development of R&E quantitative and qualitative data collection tools w/Direction

 Assists with development of mobile and electronic data collection tools w/Support

 Assists with drafts of RFP for R&E data collection w/Direction